Work Order

 - The header area displays the most important identification features of the work order: the work order number, the title, and brief information about the customer, type, and status.

-- The tabs group the properties into four areas: General, Billing Details, Planning, and Details.
+- The tabs group the properties into four areas: General, Invoicing, Planning, and Details.

 - The right sidebar contains a dynamic dashboard that summarizes the most important key figures of the work order.
 The content of this bar adapts slightly depending on the selected tab.